Hydration in the heatPosted: June 02, 2015

 Temperatures in the Mid-South are soon to start soaring.
-With summertime just around the corner, we asked Dr. Jay Pershad, an emergency medicine physician at Le Bonheur Children’s, his tips for keeping your children hydrated during the summer months.
+With summertime just around the corner, we asked our emergency medicine team for tips on keeping your children hydrated during the summer months.

 How much should children drink to stay hydrated?

 Especially during outdoor physical activity in the heat, children should drink freely and should not feel thirsty.
 The American Academy of Pediatrics says that during activities less than one hour, water alone is fine.
 Kids should always have water or a sports drink available and take a break to drink every 20 minutes while active in the heat.

 Why are young children particularly susceptible to heat-related illness?

 Young children and children with special needs are particularly susceptible to heat injuries because:

 - children have a decreased ability to sweat

 - infants and pre-verbal children (younger than 3-4 years old) cannot communicate their thirst and depend entirely on their adult caregivers for access to water

 Keep in mind that prolonged exposure to a hot environment, a recent illness with mild dehydration, certain medications and even caffeinated drinks can contribute to increased risk of heat-related illness.